- What Do I Do if My Boyfriend's Mother Died & He's Having a Hard Time Dealing With Her Death?

 - What Is a Good Thing to Say to Your Boyfriend Whose Grandfather Just Died?

-- What Is Proper to Send to a Family After the Death of a Loved One?
+- What to Say to a Grieving Family After a Traumatic Death

 Helping your boyfriend through the grief of losing his grandmother can be a long and painful process for everyone involved.
 It can also be anxiety-inducing if you plan to attend his grandmother's funeral.
 Discomfort is a common feeling for those faced with people in mourning.
 Preparing what you intend to say to each person ahead of time may ease your anxiety.